hd2342-dubey/Covid-19-Pandemic-Guard/README.md

-# Covi-19-Database-Management-System
+# Covid - 19 Pandemic Guard
-This is a database management system which is used to solve Covid - 19 problems
+Developed an intuitive user interface to input and track individual and community requirements, helping healthcare professionals and authorities make data-driven decisions to combat the pandemic effectively.